janik6n/jetzt/README.md

 requests>=2.18.4
 ```

-### Install a development package with spip
+### Install a development package with jep

-To install a development package `flake8`, which is **not** needed in production environment, run `spip install flake8 --dev`.
+To install a development package `flake8`, which is **not** needed in production environment, run `jep install flake8 --dev`.
 What does this do?

 1. Installs the package *flake8* (latest available version).
 2. Adds the package `flake8` to `requirements-dev.txt` with a version requirement set to minimum of the currently installed version.
 The packages, which *flake8* depends on, are *not* added.